 \section{Conclusion}

-We examine the dynamical evolution of the rotating star clusters with differing primordial binary fractions, as well as different metallicities.
-We examine the evolution of the rotation signature, the impact of binaries and single stars, and the 3D morphology of the rotating star clusters.
-We also convert our simulations to the current observational filters for future comparison with observations.
-Our main findings can be summarized as follows.
+We examined the dynamical evolution of the rotating star clusters with differing primordial binary fractions, as well as different metallicities.
+We examined the evolution of the rotation signature, the impact of binaries and single stars, and the 3D morphology of the rotating star clusters.
+We also converted our simulations to the current observational filters for future comparison with observations.
+Our main findings can be summarized as follows:

 \begin{enumerate}